EU-Reporting for the Calendar Year 2025

 What do I have to report to ISCC if my company was also certified under other voluntary schemes?

-If a company was certified under ISCC EU and other voluntary schemes recognised by the European Commission than ISCC EU, only the amounts declared as sustainable under ISCC EU must be reported to ISCC.
+If a company was certified under ISCC EU and other voluntary schemes recognised by the European Commission other than ISCC EU, only the amounts declared as sustainable under ISCC EU must be reported to ISCC.

 What is meant by “country of origin”?